the-first-elder/BottleBrain/README.md

 Input the following:

 > sunodo send generic <br/>
 > Select Foundry <br/>
 > Use Default Rpc Url <br/>
 > Use Default Wallet Mnemonic <br/>
 > select any address <br/>
 > use Default Dapp Address <br/>
 > select string encoding and input `example request stated above` as requested string

 ## Result

-A payload is generated in hexadecimal but reads on a scale of 1 - 10 measuring from bad to good
+A payload is generated in hexadecimal but reads on a scale of 1 - 10 measuring from bad to good.

 ## Contributing